Lukylix/Chrolog/README.md

 # How to Run on Linux

-To run Chrolog on Linux, launch it from a terminal
+To run Chrolog on Linux, launch it from a terminal.
-(Without launching from a terminal, the necessary sudo prompt will not function correctly).
+Without launching from a terminal, the necessary sudo prompt will not function correctly.

 # Development Guidelines